informatics-isi-edu/ermrestjs/doc/api.md

      1.2 otherwise find the corresponding column if exits and add it (avoid duplicate),

 2.otherwise go through list of table columns
-     2.0 create a pseudo-column for key if context is not entry and we have key that is notnull and notHTML 2.1 check if column has not been processed before.
+     2.0 create a pseudo-column for key if context is not detailed, entry, entry/create, or entry/edit and we have key that is notnull and notHTML
+     2.1 check if column has not been processed before.
      2.2 hide the columns that are part of origFKR.
      2.3 if column is serial and part of a simple key hide it.